lifa08/url-feature-extractor/README.md

 ## To do
-* Use unit test framework to test the code more rigoulously
+* Use unit test framework to test the code more rigorously
 * Extract more features
 * Figure out how to visit a malicous website in a safe way, so can parse the visit page features of malicious page(it might not be a problem though especially in docker)
 * Find a dataset that contains a url and a lable that tells whether the given url is malicous or not